EXPLAINER-What you need to know about RSV and the new vaccines | Health

 EXPLAINER-What you need to know about RSV and the new vaccines

+Expert advisers to U.S. Centers for Disease Control and Prevention (CDC) on Friday recommended Pfizer's respiratory syncytial virus (RSV) vaccine for women in the middle of the third trimester of pregnancy to protect their babies from severe illness.

-Advisers to the U.S. Centers for Disease Control and Prevention (CDC) are meeting on Friday to discuss recommendations for use of the first vaccine for respiratory syncytial virus (RSV) approved for pregnant women to protect their babies.
+Expert advisers to U.S. Centers for Disease Control and Prevention (CDC) on Friday recommended Pfizer's respiratory syncytial virus (RSV) vaccine for women in the middle of the third trimester of pregnancy to protect their babies from severe illness.
 That Pfizer shot and one developed by GSK in May became the first two RSV vaccines to win U.S. approval, for use in people aged 60 and over to prevent severe illness.

-Advisers to the U.S. Centers for Disease Control and Prevention (CDC) are meeting on Friday to discuss recommendations for use of the first vaccine for respiratory syncytial virus (RSV) approved for pregnant women to protect their babies.

-That Pfizer shot and one developed by GSK in May became the first two RSV vaccines to win U.S. approval, for use in people aged 60 and over to prevent severe illness.
 In August, Pfizer's vaccine also won approval for the maternal use.
 Here's what you need to know.

 What is RSV?
+RSV is a usually seasonal respiratory virus that generally causes mild, cold-like symptoms.
+Still, infants and older adults have a higher risk of developing severe RSV.

 Are RSV cases on the rise?
 Yes, although not alarmingly so.
 Detection of the virus in testing has increased significantly over the last month to around the same levels as this spring, according to CDC data.
 Still, that is a fraction of the positive tests recorded at the same time a year ago, when RSV cases were surging around the country and hospitals were running out of pediatric beds.